Health Literacy Project Manager

 - Assist in developing presentations for WHL team.

 - Complete several trainings to enhance skills.

-- Begin implementing community-based workshops, such as Let’s Talk About Opioids and Let’s Talk About Diabetes
+- Begin implementing community-based workshops, such as Let’s Talk About Pain Medicines and Let’s Talk About Diabetes

 - Assist with preparation of grant proposals and contracts.

 - Update content and activities for fee-for-service workshops, such as Health Literacy 101, Effective Communication, and other health literacy topics.

 - Assist in development of project budgets.